 There are three possible technology set-ups for co-firing coal and biomass: direct, indirect and parallel co-firing (see figure below).
 Technically, it is possible to co-fire up to about 20% biomass capacity without any technological modifications; however, most existing co-firing plants use up to about 10% biomass.
 The co-firing mix also depends on the type of boiler available.
-In general, fluidized bed boilers can substitute higher levels of biomass than pulverized coal-fired or grate-fired boilers.
-Dedicated biomass co-firing plants can run up to 100% biomass at times, especially in those co-firing plants that are seasonally supplied with large quantities of biomass (ref.
+In general, fluidized bed boilers can substitute higher levels of biomass at times, especially in those co-firing plants that are seasonally supplied with large quantities of biomass. (ref.
 5).

-Figure 63: Different biomass co-firing configurations (ref.
-6)
+Figure 82: Different biomass co-firing configurations (ref.
+15)